 Cast Your Reel for Trophy Fish

 With nearly 24 hours of daylight, there’s always a good time to cast your reel during a Nunavut summer.
 The water is so pure you can drink directly from rivers that grow trophy-sized fish, which have never even seen a fly or a lure.
-Fly into a series of fishing lodges, such as High Arctic Lodge or Plummer’s Arctic Lodge Outpost, or team up with local tour companies, such as Arctic Wilderness Guiding & Outfitting, to fish for record-breaking arctic char, trout, and pike in some of the freshest waterways in the world.
+Fly into a series of fishing lodges, such as High Arctic Lodge or Tree River Outpost Camp, or team up with local tour companies, such as Arctic Wilderness Guiding & Outfitting, to fish for record-breaking arctic char, trout, and pike in some of the freshest waterways in the world.

 Hike Along Ancient Caribou Tracks